ZConnorZ/list-of-shame/README.md

   instead of disclosing properly.
 * [kennytv](https://www.twitch.tv/kennytvn) - German streamer who has repeatedly failed to meet streaming obligations
 * [alexisl315](https://www.spigotmc.org/members/190298/) - Your go-to dev for laggy, inefficient skript recreations of popular plugins.
 Ignores any critique given in reviews and makes fake updates that only change a few lines at most.
+* [Auxilor](https://www.spigotmc.org/members/auxilor.507394/) - Toxic, eager to earn as much money as possible.
+Daily spam with hotfixes (lol 1 line changelogs), for all own paid plugins, increasing attention of users, but in fact minor changes.
+Copy-paste code for each plugin.
+There is a very large dependence on the use of libraries for own plugins.
+[Spit](https://github.com/WillFP/list-of-shame)

 ## Software Alternatives / Info Threads